Logo Futurismo

 Mary Anne Melo | One of the many objects in the treasury of Senhor Santo Cristo dos Milagres

 Now, thousands of Azorean people travel to São Miguel for Senhor Santo Cristo dos Milagres.
-They are locals living on the eight other islands but also immigrants who live in Canada, the United States, Brazil, and many other countries around the globe.
+They are locals living on the eight other islands, as well as immigrants living in Canada, the United States, Brazil, and many other countries around the globe.
 This religious festival brings together locals and travelers.
-Emigrants who left the island also traveled back to their homeland to spend some time with their families.
+Emigrants who left the island also returned to their homeland to spend time with their families.

-When and Where is Santo Cristo dos Milagres Festival
+When and Where is the Santo Cristo dos Milagres Festival

 David Rodrigues | The beautiful streets of Ponta Delgada decorated for Senhor Santo Cristo dos Milagres Festival